Elizabeth Holmes jury affirms deadlock on 3 of 11 charges

 THIS IS A BREAKING NEWS UPDATE.
 AP’s earlier story follows below.

 SAN JOSE, Calif.
-(AP) — The jury weighing fraud charges against former Theranos CEO Elizabeth Holmes on Monday said it is deadlocked on three of the 11 felony counts against her, signaling the end may be near for a legal drama that's captivated Silicon Valley.
+(AP) — The jury weighing fraud charges against former Theranos CEO Elizabeth Holmes on Monday confirmed that it is hopelessly deadlocked on three of the 11 felony counts against the former entrepreneur.
+That signals that the end may be near for a legal drama that’s captivated Silicon Valley.

+U.S. District Judge Edward Davila called the jury back to the courtroom where the lengthy trial has taken place in order to poll jurors on those felony charges.
+The jurors affirmed their inability to reach a verdict.
+Davila then sent them back to the jury room to fill out their verdict form.

+It's not clear whether the jury will render its remaining verdicts on Monday.
+The jury had signaled its deadlock on some charges earlier in the day, but returned to deliberations when urged to do so by the judge.

 Holmes, a once-celebrated entrepreneur, is accused of duping investors and patients about a flawed blood-testing technology that she hailed as a medical breakthrough.